canfielder/BudgetProjections/README.md

 # BudgetProjections
-Produced projections of available funds for my personal budget.
+Produces projections of available funds for my personal budget.
+Developed as as R package.